-Natalie is an artist, illustrator and graphic designer.
+Natalie is an author, artist, illustrator and graphic designer.

-As a graphic designer with over ten years professional experience, Natalie has worked in several education publishing houses in London, and currently works for a major magazine publisher.
+As a senior graphic designer, Natalie has worked in several education publishing houses in London, and currently works for a major East Anglian publisher.

 In July 2017 Natalie gave an enormously successful presentation to an audience of artists and creatives in Chongqing, China.
 You can read more about the trip to China and the presentation in the blog.

-Natalie welcomes opportunities and commissions for illustration, graphic design and art projects.
-Existing artwork is available for licensing; see Illustration for a gallery of images that are available for licensing.
+Natalie welcomes opportunities and commissions for writing, illustration, graphic design and art projects.